Contents

 There is little I remember from being few years old, but one thing is that: at some point my mom just showed me and told that I need to pray everyday.
 I think I still remember it because this was something odd, it felt like a chore and punishment, also unnatural and now even stupid I’ll add.

 I can’t even, most people (young or old) just repeat same stuff over and over again praying.
-IMO it’s definitely one of the worst ways to waste time in life.
-I even know a song “Praying Is Nothing” with lyrics about it.
-Additionally I found quite often to have many new ideas before sleep.
-Obviously I could not have them or destroy them by praying instead.
+IMO it’s just stupid and definitely one of the worst ways to waste time in life.
+I even know a song “Praying Is Nothing”🎶, with lyrics related to it.

 Attendence in churches is required every week, or even more often during holidays (like Christmas and Easter).
 Well it’s very habit building and for a life time addiction.
+And it’s in favour (profit) of the businesses behind religion(s).

 The more you believe (more faith you have) the more you silence or numb your brain’s thinking.
 Especially true for me as INTJ and for other intelligent people (*NT* personality types).
 So (at least) in my case, returning to faith would mean getting stupider, shutting off my best personality trait (partly) to do what other belivers do, simply because others told them so, without proving it, logically.